 Watch videos about the Spartans and rugby as a sport in our Video Archive

-O2 Touch training is typically Monday evenings around a 7pm start time at Sale Sports Club during the Spring and Summer with a similar start time during the darkest winter months at MEA or Wright Robinson.
+Inclusive Touch training is Monday evenings circac 7pm at Sale Sports Club during the Spring and Summer.

 The Village Spartans are based at Sale Sports Club with a modern, new clubhouse, located on the corner of Dane Road and Clarendon Crescent, Sale M33.
 2DE.

 Once you start playing you will be added to Player Chat Groups on Messenger who often lift-share or travel together.

-If within your first four weeks of training with us you feel rugby is something you enjoy and you want to join the club, there is an online Direct Debit form which you can sign up to arrange your membership fees.
+If within your first couple of weeks of training with us you feel that rugby is something you enjoy and you want to join the club, there is an online Direct Debit form which you can sign up to arrange your membership fees.

 This costs between£5.50 – £15.00 per month depending upon your employment status (i.e studying, unemployed or level of earnings).